sspanak/tt9/docs/user-manual.md

 # Traditional T9
 TT9 is an IME (Input Method Editor) for Android devices with hardware keypad.
 It supports multiple languages and predictive text typing. _NOTE: TT9 is not usable on touchscreen-only devices._

+Source code and documentation are available in Github:

 ## Initial Setup
 TODO: Initial config, loading a dictionary...